 When you have a great product ready to take the world by storm, you must take into account your founding squad.
 Your A-team.
 Your “early 30.”
 From his days building up Hootsuite’s early team, Holmes has developed some serious wisdom on this topic, which he explains with a couple of metaphors.

-“[When a company is founded], it’s essentially going to battle,” Holmes says.
+“, it’s essentially going to battle,” Holmes says.
 “Your early team are your paratroopers.
 They’re your crazy ones.
 They jump out of planes, into the darkness, with unknown terrain below them.”

 Essentially, your early team doesn’t need to be specialized, but strong.
 Bold.
 Versatile.
 Risky, yet smart.
 Once your paratroopers invade new land (infiltrate), set up shop (innovate), and introduce a budding civil structure (incorporate), this team isn’t needed as much anymore.